-The decrease in the fiscal year ended March 31, 2013 of ¥326,158 million in valuation allowance that directly affected Income tax expense was a result of the assessment of the realizability of deferred tax assets that mainly reflected decreases in deductible temporary differences and significant increases in future taxable income, resulting in fully derecognizing valuation allowances in certain principal banking subsidiaries in Japan.
-The decreases in deductible temporary differences were primarily related to investments, while the significant increases in future taxable income were due to significant increases in net unrealized gains on available-for-sale securities.
+The decrease in the fiscal year ended March 31, 2014 of ¥44,620 million in the valuation allowance that directly affected Income tax expense was a result of an assessment of the realizability of deferred tax assets that mainly reflected decreases in deductible temporary differences and increases in future taxable income, which led to the full de-recognition of valuation allowance in one of MHFG's principal banking subsidiaries in Japan.
+The decreases in deductible temporary differences were primarily related to investments, while the increases in future taxable income were due to increases in net unrealized gains on available-for-sale securities.
+The decrease in others was primarily related to the portion of valuation allowance that the MHFG Group judged to be offset by gross deferred tax assets that related to certain investments.
+The primary portion of the decrease in others was related to the deferred tax assets against which a full valuation allowance had been recorded, and therefore there was no impact on the deferred tax expense although the valuation allowance decreased due to this offsetting.